hdjokic/hdjokic/README.md

 - 👋 Hi, I am Hristina Djokic
-- 👀 Interested in a backend software development position
 - 🌱 Senior pursuing a Combined Bachelor/Master Degree in Computer Science at DePaul University in Chicago.
 - 🤝 SI Leader (similar to a teaching assistant) for Data Structures I and II at DePaul.
 Previously SI for Computer Systems I.
 - 👀 Interested in a backend software development position